Home/Performance

 The loss the book actually survived.

-Drawdown is the underwater curve — peak to trough, by month.
-The deepest point was March 2020, at −18%, recovered by August.
-The 2022 mid-year drawdown of −12% recovered inside four months.
-Two single-digit drawdowns since.
+Drawdown is the underwater curve, peak to trough, by month.
+The deepest point was March 2020 at roughly −13%, recovered by August.
+The 2022 mid-year drawdown of roughly −12% recovered inside four months.
+Both years still ended positive on a calendar basis.
 The discipline that produces the headline return is the same discipline that determines what the drawdown looks like.

 Halvren drawdown · monthly